About me

 Dylan Terstege

-I am a neuroscience PhD candidate studying under the supervison of Dr. Jonathan Epp.
+I recently completed a PhD under the supervison of Dr. Jonathan Epp wherein we extensively invesitaged factors influencing the resiliency and vulnerability of the retrosplenial cortex in Alzheimer’s disease.
+In doing so, we incorporated clinical neuroimaging (FDG-PET and rs-fMRI), examined human tissue samples, and utilized rodent models of Alzheimer’s disease to study transcriptional and functional changes within this region.
 The Epp Lab is a part of the Hotchkiss Brain Institute within the University of Calgary’s Cumming School of Medicine.

 I obtained a BSc from the University of Prince Edward Island, where I completed an honours thesis under the joint supervision of Drs.
 Catherine Ryan and Tracy Doucette.
 Here, I studied the relative preference for scotoxais vs thigmotaxis in the zebrafish stress response behaviour.
 During this time, I also concurrently worked in the lab of Dr. R Andrew Tasker, where I used behavioural pharmacology to assess antidepressant effects of several herbal compounds in rodent models.